 Want to know the cheapest place to drink on a cruise?
 It’s in port!

 If you want to get a good buzz going, check out the bars and restaurants in the area.
 Many of them not only have cheap drinks every day, but offer drink specials to entice cruisers to stop in.
 If you plan on drinking, get your fill in port and then walk back to the cruise ship that afternoon/evening.
-It’s a lot cheaper to pay $2-3 bucks for a beer in port compared to $6-8 on the ship.
-For more tips on drinking cheaper, read this article.
+It’s a lot cheaper to pay $2-3 bucks for a beer in port compared to $7-9 on the ship.
+For more tips on drinking on a cruise, read this article.

 19. Cruise line transfers from the airport are a terrible deal